BC Energy Step Code

-How will the BC Energy Step Code be implemented?
+How is the BC Energy Step Code be implemented?

-If implemented in this fashion, the graduated conversion period is anticipated to aid a smooth transition from current construction practices to the performance-based BC Energy Step Code.
-Support through education opportunities and defined processes should provide all stakeholders the foundation necessary to build to the new standard.
+The graduated conversion period is anticipated to aid a smooth transition from current construction practices to the performance-based BC Energy Step Code.
+Support through educational opportunities and defined processes should provide all stakeholders the foundation necessary to build to the new standard.

 How to determine compliance with the BC Energy Step Code?

 For the purposes of determining compliance with the applicable step of the BC Energy Step Code, a value of 2,978.7 heating degree days can be used.
 This value was determined by Environment Canada for the City of Courtenay in 2014 and establishes Courtenay in Climate Zone 4.
 Any calculations to determine compliance with the BC Building Code should use these values and not the values taken directly from BCBC Appendix C.